 Other things to expect after LASIK involve activities like watching TV, swimming or even taking a shower.
 You should not place unnecessary strain on your eyes after LASIK surgery.
 This means avoiding things like watching TV, reading or staring at a computer screen.
 It is also recommended that you take a bath after your surgery to avoid irritating your eyes with soap.
 When you feel comfortable, ease yourself back into these activities and take breaks when needed!

 If you’ve ever gone swimming in a pool without goggles, then you understand how a pool’s chlorine can easily irritate your eyes.
 So it is recommended that you don’t go swimming for at least a week after LASIK.
 If you’re itching to get back in the water, talk with your doctor to see when you’re able to swim without worry.

 How Long Do You Have to Wear Sunglasses After LASIK?

 You should expect some eye sensitivity after LASIK.
 Most people experience sensitivity to bright lights post-LASIK.
 This is temporary and should go away relatively quickly—12-24 hours after surgery.
 In the meantime, you should wear sunglasses to help protect your eyes.

 Talk to your doctor to determine what kind of sunglasses are the best for your healing eyes.
 Generally, it is recommended that your sunglasses offer UV protection and have polarized lenses.

 Want to find the best vision correction solution so you can live a glasses-free life?
-Contact the staff at Carrot Eye Center today or call (480) 561-6000 to schedule an appointment with our expert ophthalmologists!
+Contact the staff at Carrot LASIK & Eye Center today or call (480) 561-6000 to schedule an appointment with our expert ophthalmologists!